MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### **7. I am using Transaction Reporting API, what should I do?**

 Sadly, we are not builing any facade for Transaction reporting API.
 We are asking you to reintegrate to alternative solution [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
 Read more [here](https://developer.vippsmobilepay.com/docs/mp-migration-guide/reporting/) about transition period.
-We are sorry if this feature was important to you, your satisfaction is our top priority, and we are here to support you throughout this process.

 ### **8. Will users get a new app?**

 Yes, all app users will need to download the new app versions; this will be a mandatory upgrade on Nordic Wallet Launch day.
 We will ensure that users do not need to create new accounts; their profiles will be seamlessly migrated to the new platform.
+However, since users need to download the new app version, there is an increased risk of expired payments around 12th of march.

 ### **9. What cool features are there ahead?**